symfony/symfony-docs/configuration/external_parameters.rst

         The ``default`` processor was introduced in Symfony 4.3.

 ``env(url:FOO)``
-    Parses an absolute URL and returns its components.
+    Parses an absolute URL and returns its components as an associative array.

     .. code-block:: bash